Thiagovb62/FruitsManagement/README.md

     "fresca": true
 }
 ```
-**And Others types of List with another params,see the FrutaContrller to see All !**
+**And Others types of List with another params,see the FrutaController to see All !**

 ### Venda
 - **Register a sale**